Bivens v. Six Unknown Named Agents: Dissents

 Dissenting opinions were written by Chief Justice Burger and by Justices Black and Blackmun.

-Chief Justice Burger's dissent asserted that the decision was legislating an area that should be left to Congress.
+Chief Justice Burger asserted the decision was legislating in an area that should be left to Congress.
 Justice Black basically agreed with Justice Burger and was worried about the growing docket.
 Justice Blackmun went a step further, saying the decision "opens the door for another avalanche of new federal cases".